felipmateus/takeJobs/README.md

 # Take Job Documentation

-This documentation provides an overview of the RESTful Flask application project based on the MVC (Model-View-Controller) architecture.
+This documentation provides an overview of the RESTfull Flask application project based on the MVC (Model-View-Controller) architecture.
 The project consists of two main routes: one for extracting job data using bots and another for retrieving data directly from the database.
 The code follows best practices to ensure better readability and maintainability.

 ## Project Structure